xydani/fer-cnn/README.md

-# Facial Emotion Recognition: A Comparative Study between Custom CNNs and Fine-Tuned Xception
+# Facial Emotion Recognition: A Comparative Study between a Custom CNN and Fine-Tuned Xception

 ## Project Overview
 This repository contains the code and resources for a comparative study on Facial Emotion Recognition (FER).
 The goal is to classify human faces into 7 standard emotional categories (Angry, Disgust, Fear, Happy, Sad, Surprise, Neutral).